Excessive Saliva During Pregnancy

 - When Can You Expect This to Stop?

-Everyone knows the classic (or common) symptoms of pregnancy: tender breasts, missed period, morning sickness, feeling tired, etc. But some pregnant women experience a host of other symptoms that are not-so-common (and are unexpected too) such as saliva build-up in the mouth.
+Everyone knows the classic (or common) symptoms of pregnancy: tender breasts, missed periods, morning sickness, feeling tired, etc. However, some pregnant women experience a host of other symptoms that are not-so-common (and are unexpected, too), such as saliva build-up in the mouth.
 Excess saliva in the mouth is a rare symptom of early pregnancy and is usually experienced by those pregnant women who have morning sickness.
 Saliva build-up in early pregnancy is medically termed as ptyalism gravidarum.
+To learn more about ptyalism in pregnancy or excessive saliva in pregnancy, read this article.
+We have covered everything on the topic, from causes to treatment options.

 Yes, it is perfectly normal to salivate a lot more than usual during pregnancy.
 Usually, the glands that produce saliva tend to generate approximately 400ml to 1 litre of saliva in an entire day.
 We know, that seems like a large amount, but it goes unnoticed since we constantly keep swallowing it throughout the day.
 However, during pregnancy, if a woman has excess saliva in her mouth, it could be because of increased saliva production or decreased swallowing tendency or a combination of both.